starkryan/legaolip/DEPLOYMENT-README.md

 ## Database Configuration for Supabase

-The application has been configured to work with Supabase's transaction pooler for Vercel deployment.
+The application has been configured to work with Supabase's transaction pooler for Vercel deployment using the latest Prisma driver adapter approach.
 Here's how to set it up properly:

 ### Environment Variables